Washington man gets 25 years for murdering sister's rapist after meeting him in jail

 He told the news station that his unease at sharing a cell with a man who raped his sister grew into an intense rage after the child abuser started talking about his crimes in detail.

-According to court documents, Goldsby snapped and beat Munger to death from behind with punches and kicks, and surveillance cameras recorded the whole thing.
+According to court documents, Goldsby snapped and beat Munger unconscious from behind with punches and kicks, and surveillance cameras recorded the whole thing.
 The victim died three days later.

 Munger was convicted in December 2019 of child rape, child molestation and possession of child pornography.
 Goldsby’s prior charges included stabbing someone, stealing the police car and injuring a state trooper.